ibm-cloud-docs/app-configuration/ac-integrate-sdk-node.md

 ```
 {: codeblock}

 - `entityId`: Id of the entity.
-This will be a string identifier related to the entity against which the property is evaluated.
+This is a string identifier related to the entity against which the property is evaluated.
 For example, an entity might be an instance of an app that runs on a mobile device, a microservice that runs on the cloud, or a component of infrastructure that runs that microservice.
 For any entity to interact with {{site.data.keyword.appconfig_short}}, it must provide a unique entity ID.

-- `entityAttributes`: A JSON object consisting of the attribute name and their values that defines the specified entity.
+- `entityAttributes`: A JSON object consisting of the attribute name and their values that define the specified entity.
 This is an optional parameter if the property is not configured with any targeting definition.
 If the targeting is configured, then `entityAttributes` should be provided for the rule evaluation.
 An attribute is a parameter that is used to define a segment.
-The SDK uses the attribute values to determine if the specified entity satisfies the targeting rules, and returns the appropriate property value.
+The SDK uses the attribute values to determine whether the specified entity satisfies the targeting rules, and returns the appropriate property value.

 #### Get secret property
 {: #ac-integrate-ff-get-secret-property}